School Health and Related Services

 A district must enroll as an active Medicaid provider for SHARS to become eligible to submit claims and receive reimbursement for SHARS Medicaid services.
 Additional information about becoming a SHARS Medicaid provider is located on the Health and Human Services Commission website.

-• specifies the personally identifiable information that may be disclosed (e.g., records or information about the services),
+• specifies the personally identifiable information that may be disclosed (e.g., information about the services),

 • describes the purpose of the disclosure (e.g., billing for specific IEP services), and